 MARK THOMAS / SCIENCE PHOTO LIBRARY MARK THOMAS / SCIENCE PHOTO LIBRARY

 Hernia operation.
-Surgical assistant checking a patient's intravenous (IV) drip during surgery to repair an epigastric hernia.
+Surgeons performing surgery to repair an epigastric hernia in a patient's abdomen.
 A hernia is the abnormal protrusion of an organ or tissue through an opening.
-The most common site of hernias is the abdomen, when a weakness in the abdominal wall evolves into a localized hole, or 'defect', through which adipose (fat) tissue, or abdominal organs may protrude.
+The most common site of hernias is the abdomen, when a weakness in the abdominal wall evolves into a localized hole, or 'defect', through which adipose (fat) tissue, or abdominal organs covered with peritoneum (the lining of the abdominal cavity), may protrude.
 An epigastric hernia occurs in the epigastrum, the upper central region of the abdomen.

 Model release available.
 Property release not available.